Peter5793/alx-higher_level_programming/0x02-python-import_modules/README.md

 A program that imports the function ```def add(a, b)```  from the file  ```add_0.py``` :and prints the result of the addition ```1 + 2 = 3```
 #### Task 2
 A program that imports functions from the file  ```calculator_1.py```, does some Maths, and prints the result.
+#### Task 3 🧮
+A program that prints the results of the addition of all arguments